ishwarchandratiwari/sparkpost-api-documentation/services/sending-domains.md

   * Including the fields `dkim_verify`, `cname_verify`, and/or `spf_verify` in the request initiates a check against the associated DNS record type for the specified sending domain.
   * Including the fields `postmaster_at_verify` and/or `abuse_at_verify` in the request results in an email sent to the specified sending domain's postmaster@ and/or abuse@ mailbox where a verification link can be clicked.
   * Including the fields `verification_mailbox_verify` and `verification_mailbox` in the request results in an email sent to the specified mailbox where a verification link can be clicked.
+  * For `postmaster_at_verify`, `abuse_at_verify` and `verification_mailbox_verify` ownership verification, if the request is made a 2nd time another email will be sent with a new verification link.
+If the link in the previously sent message is subsequently clicked it will not verify domain ownership.
+However, if the link in the most recent email is clicked it will verify domain ownership.
   * Including the fields `verification_mailbox_token` and/or `postmaster_at_token` and/or `abuse_at_token` in the request initiates a check of the provided token(s) against the stored token(s) for the specified sending domain.

 **DKIM** public key verification requires the following: